Helen McCookerybook: Soundtracks and other activities

-In the late 1980s she started writing and recording film and video soundtracks, including work for Smith Bundy Video, which was Terry Jones’ campaigning video company.
-In 1990, for the emerging Channel 4, she co-wrote with Lester Square the soundtrack for the controversial documentary about Millwall Football Club, called No-One Likes Us, We Don’t Care, sampling the supporters' football chants in the process.
+In the late 1980s she started writing and recording film and video soundtracks, including work for Smith Bundy Video, which was Terry Jones' campaigning video company.
+In 1990, for the emerging Channel 4, she co-wrote with Lester Square the soundtrack for the controversial documentary about Millwall Football Club, called No-One Likes Us, We Don't Care, sampling the supporters' football chants in the process.
 They also did the soundtrack for Akiko Hada's film, The Fall of the Queen (or the Taste of Fruit to Come) in 1991.

 In 2000, she devised a show called Voxpop Puella.
 It was a song-cycle, revolving around the seven ages of women, consisting of seven short films that explored those ages.
 Each film was made by women film-makers and associates that she'd worked with in the past, namely Akiko Hada, Charlotte Worthington, Gail Pearce, Gina Birch, Jane Prophet, Joan Ashworth, and Rachel Davies.
 McCookerybook provided the soundtracks.
 It premiered at The Museum of Emotions on London's South Bank.
 With a grant from the Arts Council of England, it toured (with Gina Birch's Headspace) from Cornwall to Tyne and Wear, culminating with a short run at the Edinburgh Fringe.

+In 2023, McCookerybook and Gina Birch collaborated on a Captain Beefheart inspired original musical piece, Beefheart, the Musical.
+"It seeks to deconstruct the life story of Don Van Vliet, the renowned musician Captain Beefheart, in a series of original short pieces, inspired by fragments of his musical conversations."
+The work was commissioned by artists Derek Tyman and Andy Webster for their three-month long Rooms to Live project at Bury Art Museum & Sculpture Centre.
+The duo performed the piece in the gallery on Saturday 6 January 2024.